jakekara/django-model-docs/README.md

 ## User quickstart with an existing Django project

-Install into your project requirements (`git+https://github.com/jakekara/django-model-docs.git`)
+Install into your project requirements from github (`pip install git+https://github.com/jakekara/django-model-docs.git`) or from pypi with `pip install django-model-docs`.

 Add to the Django settings `INSTALLED_APPS`.